gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ### Applying new props

 In some cases components offer prop APIs to change their behavior.
-By extending this type of component you can import it and then add your new prop to change its behavior.
+To extend a component you can import it and then add a new prop.

 For example, if `NewsletterCTA` accepts a `variant` prop which changes the look and colors of the call to action, you can use it when you extend the component.
 Below, `NewsletterCTA` is re-exported and `variant="link"` is added in the shadowed file to override its default value.